This post may contain affiliate links. Please read our disclosure policy.

-I made this the other night, and Gemma had a blast helping me measure out all the spices.
-Simple little activities like dumping spices into a sauce may seem boring to adults, but to kids, it’s super fun.
-She loved smelling and tasting each spice while we were cooking and eating the final dish (which takes no time to prepare).
+- Let kids help with the spices: Simple little activities like dumping spices into a sauce may seem boring to adults, but to kids, it’s super fun.
+They love smelling and tasting each spice while cooking and it gets them excited to eat the final dish.

 Moroccan Chicken